anelook/kafka-first-steps/README.rst

     ssl.keystore.password="password"
     ssl.key.password="password"

-5. In your cluster `create a topic <https://developer.aiven.io/docs/products/kafka/howto/create-topic.html>`_ 'customer-activity' with 3 partitions.
+5. In your cluster create a topic, for example for Aiven's managed version you can use the UI ` directly from the console <https://developer.aiven.io/docs/products/kafka/howto/create-topic.html>`_ 'customer-activity' with 3 partitions.

 Now you're ready for demo exercises.
 In these demos we'll focus on a single topic that contains events based on customer activity in an online shop.